platformsh/platformsh-docs/sites/platform/src/add-services/mysql/_index.md

 {{< partial "banners/replicas/body.md" >}}

+Your main database lives on one of the three nodes provided on Grid HA and {{% names/dedicated-gen-3 %}}.
+The two other nodes can each accommodate a replica of your main database.

-For security reasons, you can grant your app access to replicas instead of your actual database.
+For security reasons, you can grant your app access to a replica instead of your main database.
 To do so, when defining the relationship between your app and database, make sure you do the following: